OpenEnvision/Awesome-Multimodal-Modeling/README.md

 </div>

 ## 📢 News
-- **[2026-06-06]** 🚀 We released two new curated collections: **Unified Multimodal Model Zoo (UMM Zoo)** and **Native Multimodal Model Zoo (NMM Zoo)**, covering the latest advances in unified and native multimodal architectures for understanding, generation, reasoning, and editing.
-Check them out: [UMM Zoo](https://huggingface.co/collections/OpenEnvisionLab/unified-multimodal-model-zoo) | [NMM Zoo](https://huggingface.co/collections/OpenEnvisionLab/native-multimodal-model-zoo).
+- **[2026-06-06]** 🚀 We released two new **open-source model collections**:
+  - **[Unified Multimodal Model Zoo (UMM Zoo)](https://huggingface.co/collections/OpenEnvisionLab/unified-multimodal-model-zoo)** – a curated collection of unified multimodal models for understanding, generation, reasoning, and editing.
+  - **[Native Multimodal Model Zoo (NMM Zoo)](https://huggingface.co/collections/OpenEnvisionLab/native-multimodal-model-zoo)** – a curated collection of native multimodal models that natively integrate perception, reasoning, and generation.
 - **[2026-04-13]** ⭐ The repository has already gained **over 100 stars** in just one day!
 Thank you all for the incredible support.
 We will keep updating this list with more cutting-edge models and resources. **Your continued stars and PRs are warmly welcomed!**
 - **[2026-04-12]** 🎉 We are excited to launch **Awesome Multimodal Modeling** — a curated reading list organized by architectural paradigms.
 A comprehensive survey paper is coming soon!
 Stay tuned.